rsksmart/ri-aggregation/core/lib/wallet_creator/README.md

-# RIF Aggregation wallet creators
+# RIF Rollup Wallet Generator

 **Important** For localhost, you need to have a node of rsk and the zk server running.